gorenje/pclxtool/README.md

 directly on the PNGs).
 It will then create a new pclx file with those changes, the original pclx file is never changed.

+PclxTool only works on Bitmap layers, Vector layers are ignored.

 Installation
 ---